HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/connections/configuration/cfg_portal_with_cnx/setup_ajax/t_connections_portlest_proxy_Filenet.md

             </sloc:serviceReference>
         ```

-    3. Take note of the href and the ssl_href attributes to use to run the command in step 3.
+    3. Take note of the href and the ssl\_href attributes to use to run the command in step 3.

 2. Open a command line and change to the following directory:

-    -   AIX: wp_profile_root/ConfigEngine
+    -   AIX: wp\_profile\_root/ConfigEngine
-    -   Linux: wp_profile_root/ConfigEngine
+    -   Linux: wp\_profile\_root/ConfigEngine
+    -   Solaris: wp\_profile\_root/ConfigEngine
-    -   Windows: wp_profile_root\ConfigEngine
+    -   Windows: wp\_profile\_root\\ConfigEngine

-3. Run this command to configure the Ajax proxy to handle all requests to FileNet:<br><br>
+3. Run this command to configure the Ajax proxy to handle all requests to FileNet:

     ```
-    ConfigEngine action-config-ajax-proxy-SNPortlets-filenet -DICfilenetURL=ssl_href_attribute -DICfilenetURLunsecured=href_attribute
+    ConfigEngine action-config-ajax-proxy-SNPortlets-filenet -DICfilenetURL=ssl\_href\_attribute -DICfilenetURLunsecured=href\_attribute
     ```

     ```